chuanhuayang/mp-gperftools/README.md

 # mp-gperoftools
-add some changes to support multi process program
+add some changes in gperftools to support multi process program